WartyMN/A2560-TextLibrary/README.md

  * work with either channel A or channel B
  * clear / fill an entire screen of text characters
  * clear / fill an entire screen of text attributes
+ * invert the colors of a screen
+ * clear / fill a smaller-than-screen rectangular area of text/attrs
  * Draw a char to a specified x, y coord
  * Get the currently displayed character at the specified coord
  * Set the foreground and background colors at the specified coord